opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/local-applications/what-is-an-app/index.md

 <section id="how-do-applications-work">
 <h2>How do applications work?</h2>
-Many of the applications we use today are “network applications,” which get and send information for the application to another computer on a network.
-For example, applications that live on a website - such as Social Media tools or webmail -- live on a web server.
+<p>Many of the applications we use today are “network applications,” which get and send information for the application to another computer on a network.
+For example, applications that live on a website - such as Social Media tools or webmail -- live on a web server. </p>

 <h3>Network Applications</h3>
-In network applications -- such as a website, your computer sends a message across the network to a server, which sends your device (the “client”) the content of the webpage in response.
+<p>In network applications -- such as a website, your computer sends a message across the network to a server, which sends your device (the “client”) the content of the webpage in response.</p>

 <img alt="" class="media-image attr__typeof__foaf:Image img__fid__626 img__view_mode__media_original attr__format__media_original" height="197" src="/files/CCK_Networking_Basics_Client_server_diagram.png" typeof="foaf:Image" width="510">

 <h3>Smartphone Application or Computer Application</h3>
-A smartphone application or software program is an application that you download to your device (a smartphone or a computer).
+<p>A smartphone application or software program is an application that you download to your device (a smartphone or a computer).
 For downloaded applications -- your application can send and receive information with the device it is installed on.
 Many smartphone and computer applications also make use of the features of a network application.
-For example, your writing application or word processor saves documents to a location on your computer.
+For example, your writing application or word processor saves documents to a location on your computer.</p>

-<strong>Activity:</strong> <a href="http://oti.newamerica.net/blogposts/2011/name_that_tech_collaborative_design_challenge_workshop-57228">Name That Tech</a>: What does your application look like?
+<p><strong>Activity:</strong> <a href="http://oti.newamerica.net/blogposts/2011/name_that_tech_collaborative_design_challenge_workshop-57228">Name That Tech</a>: What does your application look like?
 <ol>
 	<li>Think of an application that you are familiar with.
 It can be old or new, real or imagined.</li>
 	<li>Find the shapes and words you want to use and cut them out.</li>